netreconlab/Parse-Swift/README.md

 }
 ```

-You can handle any event listed in the LiveQuery [spec](https://github.com/parse-community/parse-server/wiki/Parse-LiveQuery-Protocol-Specification#event-message):
+You can handle any event for LiveQuery [docs](https://swiftpackageindex.com/netreconlab/parse-swift/main/documentation/parseswift/event):
 ```swift
 subscription.handleEvent { _, event in
     // Called whenever an object was created